 - A. 25+ Academic points due to absenteeism disqualifies a student from receiving: - 1.
 TAMS Summer Research scholarship - 2.
 TAMS Academics' endorsement for Goldwater/other external scholarship competitions - B. 30+ Academic points during Fall/Spring semesters (and Summer Research, if applicable) = Student ineligible for any type or level of TAMS-UNT leadership position and/or responsibilities - C. 40+ Academic points - 1.
 College Counselor letter will include reference to the student's lack of responsibility - 2.
-TAMS will not support a student's National Merit application - 3.
-Regardless of GPA, TAMS will not recognize a student's level of "Academic Distinction" at Commencement or on the student's diploma

-- D. Revised administrative procedures - 1.
+TAMS will not support a student's National Merit application - D. Revised administrative procedures - 1.
 No appeal process for Academic points - 2.
-Academic Counselors will email parents/guardians each time a student earns Academic points - 3.
 Students "checking in" at McConnell front desk - a.
-This process will cease. - b.
+This process will cease - b.
 Students will "check in" 30 minutes prior to their first class via iClicker